 RiverCOG in cooperation with other regional partners, the transit districts, member municipalities, local municipal planners, and consulting planners will encourage the development of efficient multi-modal transportation systems that will provide lower cost transportation alternatives and increase mobility of people and goods within the RiverCOG region, conserve resources, provide for accessible and safe solutions, lower energy consumption, and reduce air pollution.
 Identification of performance measures as noted in MAP 21 and the FAST Act in coordination with CTDOT is a priority with long range programming.
-Many of the long-range activities including freight analysis, conservation plan development, and the RiverCOG Bike/Ped Plan are carry overs from the FY22-23 UPWP.
+Many of the long-range activities including freight analysis, conservation plan development, and plan implementation are carry overs from prior UPWPs.
 Those planning items within the documents listed as ONGOING are generally carry overs from the prior UPWP.